Words from the Front

 Words from the Front is Tom Verlaine's third solo album, released in 1982.
 It was issued on compact disc in 2008 by Collectors' Choice Music.
-Music videos were made for "Words from the Front" and "Clear It Away" directed by Ed Steinberg.
+Music videos were made for "Words from the Front" and "Clear It Away", directed by Ed Steinberg.

+Critical reception

+The Globe and Mail wrote that Verlaine's "shadowy, intense vignettes do cast a kind of spell, but there are few new developments here in the territory he has already mastered."
+The Boston Phoenix said that Words from the Front "is probably Verlaine’s weakest album, but it holds up."